ryanfortner/box64-debs/README.md

 ```

 If you don't want to add this apt repository to your system, you can download and install the latest arm64 deb from [here](https://github.com/ryanfortner/box64-debs/tree/master/debian).

+### Note for box86

+Please note that this repository is *only for box64*.
+If you would like deb packages for box86, check out Itai's repo: [https://github.com/Itai-Nelken/weekly-box86-debs](https://github.com/Itai-Nelken/weekly-box86-debs)